4 December 1999

 Since midnight she'd been made a royal princess in her own right, and her father and siblings had received the title of count or countess.
 Before this day they had been untitled nobility.

-Mathilde and Philippe were officially married at the Brussels city hall.
-In Belgium only the civil wedding is valid, and a religious ceremony is optional but has no legal value.
+Mathilde and Philippe were officially married at the city hall.
+In Belgium only a civil wedding is valid, and a religious ceremony is optional but has no legal value.
 Therefore the civil ceremony has to precede the religious ceremony.

 Once the ceremony was concluded, the married couple appeared on the balcony.

-After the wedding, Mathilde's father escorted her back to the car.
+After the ceremony, Mathilde's father escorted her back to the car.
 They were then driven to the cathedral for the religious wedding.

 queen is so preety